Connecting servers to a VLAN

 Let's ping the servers.

-Open the network interfaces configuration file for editing using the physical interface (in this case enp0s8):
+Open the network interface configuration file for editing using the physical interface ( enp0s8 in this case):

 sudo nano /etc/sysconfig/network-scripts/ifcfg-enp0s8